JorensM/navkeys/README.md

 Use this function to programmatically navigate to another element.

 `direction` - Direction in which to navigate.
 Possible values are `"up"`, `"down"`, `"left"`, `"right"`.

+##### NavKeys.focus(element)
+Programmatically focus a navigatable element.
+Will throw error if target element is not in navigatable elements list

+`element` - HTML element to focus

 ##### NavKeys.addNavElement(element)
 Add element to navigatable elements list.
 If element is already in the list, does nothing.